-In the Portuguese language courses student work is assessed through reading, writing, and oral comprehension quizzes and exams, much as in the U.S. Letter grades of A through F are given with pluses and minuses.
+In the Portuguese language courses student work is assessed through reading, writing, and oral comprehension quizzes and exams, much as in the U.S. CIEE converts Brazilian grades into U.S. letter grade equivalents.

 Language of Instruction

-All language courses are taught by faculty from the Department of Portuguese for foreigners at UFBA.
+The Portuguese language courses are taught by faculty from the graduate school at UCSal.